mattvenn/zero-to-asic-www/content/_index.md

       description: |
           ## Want to learn how to design digital chips?

           Learn to design your own [ASIC](/terminology/asic) and get it fabricated!
-Thanks to the new open source [Process Development Kit](/terminology/pdk) from Google and Skywater and the OpenLane ASIC tools from [Efabless](https://efabless.com/), we now have the opportunity to get involved in this exciting field without signing NDAs or paying a fortune for tool licenses.
+Thanks to the open source [Process Development Kit](/terminology/pdk) from Google and Skywater and the OpenLane ASIC tools from [Efabless](https://efabless.com/), we now have the opportunity to get involved in this exciting field without signing NDAs or paying a fortune for tool licenses.

           GCC revolutionised compiling, Linux revolutionised computing.
 Android revolutionised phones.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is open source silicon.